"I live with no boundaries... I don't like being boxed in."

-That is because he is an Enneagram 8 "The Challenger".
+That's because he's an Enneagram Type 8, "The Challenger".

-This article explores Druski's personality.
-We dive into what is behind the infectious smile and why his persona has connected with millions.
+This article explores what's behind the infectious smile and why Druski's persona has connected with millions, from broke college dropout to Forbes' ninth highest-earning creator with $14 million in 2025.

 How Druski Used "Big Boss Energy" to Break Into Hip-Hop's Inner Circle

-He is self deprecating because he is secure in himself.
-He isn't defensive because he isn't intimidated by you.
-He desolves tension with humor.
-And make no mistake he is usually in control.
+He's funnier than you.
+He's self-deprecating because he's secure in himself.
+He isn't defensive because he isn't intimidated.
+He dissolves tension with humor.
+And make no mistake, he's usually in control.

 His "Coulda Been Records" character works precisely because it taps into that natural confidence.
 As the mock label CEO, he can hilariously roast aspiring "artists" with the brutal honesty of someone who feels completely entitled to judge others.